Individual Sensitivity Preprocessing for Data Privacy: Introduction

 Our results will primarily revolve around the \textit{Sensitivity-Preprocessing Function}, which we introduce below.
 It is an alternate schema for fitting a general function to a sensitivity-bounded function in the context of differential privacy.
 More specifically, we consider the general problem of taking any function $f: \mD \to \R$ and constructing a new function $g: \mD \to \R$ that satisfies given sensitivity parameters and minimizes the difference $\abs{f(D) - g(D)}$ over all databases $D \in \mD$.
 The sensitivity parameters we consider will be more refined and we define \emph{individual sensitivity}, which is the maximum change in a function's value from adding or removing a single specific data entry.
 We use $\Delta_i$ to denote individual sensitivity to the $i$-th data entry.
 When a database is comprised of data from multiple individuals, $\Delta_i$ captures the sensitivity of the function to person $i$'s data.

 In this section, we first give an overview of our recursively constructed \sensitivity~that works in a highly generalized setting, along with the corresponding runtime and error guarantees.
 We then examine the optimality and hardness of this general function in the context of minimizing $\abs{f(D) - g(D)}$ over all databases $D \in \mD$.
-While constructing our \sensitivity~will require exponential time in general, we show that it can be simply and efficiently implemented in $O(n^2)$ time for several important statistical measures such as mean and variance.
-We show that our \sensitivity~tailors an important metric (individual sensitivity) in the variant definition of \textit{personalized differential privacy}, which is a useful tool in the design of markets for privacy.
-We further generalize our construction of \sensitivity~to bound the $\ell_1$ sensitivity of 2-dimensional functions $f: \mD \to \R^2$, and show that such techniques cannot be extended to higher dimensions.
+While constructing our \sensitivity~will require exponential time in general, we show that it can be simply and efficiently implemented in $O(n)$ time for median (with presorted data), and in $O(n^2)$ time for several other important statistical measures including mean and variance.
+We show that our \sensitivity~tailors an important metric (individual sensitivity) in the variant definition of \textit{personalized differential privacy}, which provides different privacy guarantees to different individuals in the same database, and is a useful tool in the design of markets for privacy.
+We further generalize our construction of \sensitivity~to bound the $\ell_1$ sensitivity of 2-dimensional functions $f: \mD \to \R^2$, and show that such techniques cannot be extended to higher dimensions without treating each dimension independently.